Research

 We are interested in how leaf angle changes vertically, seasonally, and across species.

-4. Impact of sea-level rise and salt-water intrusion on coastal ecosystems.
+3. Impact of sea-level rise and salt-water intrusion on coastal ecosystems.
 With the support from the UVA Environmental Resilience Institute, we are developing remote sensing tools to understand the impact of sea-level rise on coastal vegetations.
 We are also interested in general the carbon cycles of coastal vegetation, particularly salt marshes.
+We use advanced remote sensing to monitor ghost forests everywhere.